AdobeDocs/experience-manager-cloud-service.pt-BR/help/journey-migration/go-live.md

 * Inicie a migração da produção com base na experiência adquirida durante a migração do estágio as a Cloud Service de AEM realizada em clones:
    * Autor-autor
    * Publicar-Publicar

->[!NOTE]
->
->O autor as a Cloud Service do Aem será exibido durante a assimilação, mas AEM publicação as a Cloud Service estará ativa durante a assimilação.

 * Valide o conteúdo assimilado nos níveis de autor e publicação as a Cloud Service AEM.
 * Instrua a equipe de criação de conteúdo a evitar mover o conteúdo na origem e no destino até que a assimilação seja concluída